label

 -

-1:01:48 Maybe firstly, I would discover the value in positions that are not present yet or mostly not present.
-What I also mean is to see whether there are new ways of thinking about things such as video games, for example, and expanding on those areas. alternative publishing practicesWhen it comes to the publishing itself, find ways to get rid of the stand that there’s maybe like one person expert for a whole area, try to have a broader or a pool of people working on books, and to see if the books themselves, I know there’s always a problem, but how can you make them public for everyone?
-To have them online and in some way digitize them is very important, but maybe there would be a way to have this book presentations you can record for YouTube or something else.
-So people can have a summary of it and even an interactive one in some way.
-Or you can do an event where you have a chat function and people can react to parts of your books, maybe this could be before it is published.
-So maybe if you look at video game companies, they do this better testing where they have the mostly final version of the game, but it’s not finished yet.
-Then people can openly play it and you can see how they react to it and how they work with it, with your game.
-Of course what their opinions are.
-Maybe this could be something in publishing a book that not only the publisher gets the text beforehand, but also some people can read it and give their impressions about it would be another thing which comes to my mind.
-But I think the important part is get it published in some way that all people can have it for free in some way.
-I know this is very difficult to do with the financing system nowadays, I know.
+1:01:48 Maybe firstly, I would discover the value in positions that are not present yet or marginalized.
+Seeing whether there are new ways of thinking about things such as video games, for example, and expanding on those areas. alternative publishing practicesWhen it comes to the publishing itself, find ways to get rid of the idea that there’s one expert for an entire topic, try to have a broader pool of people working on books, and to see if the books themselves can be made public for everyone.
+To have them online and in some way digitize them is very important, but maybe there would be a way to have book presentations you can record for YouTube or something similar.
+So people can have a summary of it and maybe even something interactive.
+Or you can do an event where you have a chat function and people can react to parts of your books, this could be before it is published.
+If you look at video game companies, they do this beta testing where they have almost-finished version of the game.
+People can openly play it and you can see how they react to it and what they think of it.
+In terms of publishing, this could mean that the publisher isn’t the only one who receives the draft before it’s edited, but that other people can read it and provide their first impressions.
+But the most important part is that it get’s published in some way and that it is accessible for free, although this is very difficult to do with the financing system nowadays.

 -